be nice. Books & Lesson Plans

 Chloe and her friends won't play with the new girl, Maya.
 Every time Maya tries to join Chloe and her friends, they reject her.
 Eventually, Maya stops coming to school.
 When Chloe's teacher gives a lesson about how even small acts of kindness can change the world...

-be nice.
-Lesson Plan
+Each Kindness Lesson Plan

 Other suggested be nice.
 Books